javalite/javalite-site/content/src/activeweb/lessc.md

 }
 ~~~~

+This way, your app will ignoring the `/bootstrap.css` request in all environments except development.
+The goal is for
+all other environments to have your web server serve this file, which will be created during the build.

-## Create controler for development environment
+## Create controller for development environment

 Then, create a new controller: